 - - Meeting oncoming vehicles on narrow roads, or where other obstructions or slow moving vehicles make the road narrow.

 - - Changes in the traffic movement and volume.

 - - Junctions and roundabouts.

 - - Hidden junctions & turns.

 You can score between 0 and 5 on each hazard and the test contains 15 scoreable hazards.

 The pass mark for this part of the test is 44 out of 75 (i.e. 15 hazards x 5) for car drivers and motorcycle riders.

 The LGV or PCV (lorry or bus) hazard perception test contains 20 scoreable hazards.
 The pass mark is 67 out of 100.

-FREE DEMO TEST - get free instant online access to up to 140 official DVSA questions
+FREE MOCK TEST - get free instant online access to up to 140 official DVSA questions